strayMat/causal-ml-course/slides/event_studies.typ

 ]

-#slide[
-  = Synthetic controls: Why choose positive weights summing to one?
+#slide(title: "Synthetic controls: Why choose positive weights summing to one?")[

   #pause
   == This is called interpolation (vs extrapolation)